mpaziakou/GitHashingExercise/README.md

-This project demonstrates hashing using a shell script.
+This project demonstrates hashing using a shell script (bash).